Postpartum Doula Training (ODIS)

-Please note that booking is binding two weeks after the date of booking and a deposit of 1500 kr in Sweden and $150 deposit in Florida due.
+Please note that booking is binding two weeks after the date of booking and a deposit of 1500 kr in Sweden and $150 deposit in Florida due within the two weeks.
 The full amount is due 7 days prior to the course.
 In the event of student illness, the course can be made up within one year.
 In the event of instructor illness, the course will be fully refunded.
 Payment arrangements can be made.

 Developmental Baby Massage Teacher Training with Peter Walker